After 18 years of connecting, informing, and developing leaders in cybersecurity, we remain thankful to hear the question.

 This took the form of cybersecurity conferences where you can safely share best practices, have interactive discussions, learn about emerging security solutions, and network with peers.

-And although a number of SecureWorld conferences are the largest cybersecurity gatherings in their respective regions each year, they are much more manageable (and we hear, valuable) than a massive national conference.
+And although a number of SecureWorld conferences are the largest cybersecurity gatherings in their respective regions each year, they are much more accessible (and valuable, we hear) than a massive national conference or trade show.

 Instead of an overwhelming event where you might accidentally bump into someone you